 We aim to deliver the highest standard

-The BMA aims to deliver to you the highest standards of care and service in everything it does.
-We continually look at ways we can improve what we do for you, by learning from your feedback.
+The BMA aims to deliver the highest standards of care and service in everything we do.
+We continually look at ways to improve what we do for you, by learning from your feedback.

-We are committed to providing our members with an excellent level of service.
-If for whatever reason our performance does not meet your expectations we would welcome your feedback on this.
-We will want to consider how we might have done things differently, and how we can generally improve the quality of our services.
+We are committed to providing an excellent level of service.
+If our performance does not meet your expectations we would welcome your feedback on this and review how we might have done things differently, and how we can use your feedback to improve the quality of our services.

-- We value and encourage feedback from you on services provided by us.
+- We value and encourage feedback on services provided by the BMA.

 - All instances of dissatisfaction are taken seriously.